Bain Capital: 1999–2002: Romney departure and political legacy

 Although he had left open the possibility of returning to Bain after the Olympics, Romney made his crossover to politics in 1999.
 His separation from the firm was finalized in early 2002.
 Romney negotiated a ten-year retirement agreement with Bain Capital that allowed him to receive a passive profit share and interest as a retired partner in some Bain Capital entities, including buyout and Bain Capital investment funds, in exchange for his ownership in the management company.
 Because the private equity business continued to thrive, this deal would bring him millions of dollars in annual income.
 Romney was the first and last CEO of Bain Capital; since his departure became final, it has continued to be run by management committee.

-Bain Capital itself, and especially its actions and investments during its first 15 years, came under press scrutiny as the result of Romney's 2008 and 2012 presidential campaigns.
+Bain Capital itself, and especially its actions and investments during its first 15 years, came under press scrutiny as the result of Romney's 2008 and 2012 presidential campaigns, including accusations of Asset Stripping.
 Romney's leave of absence and the level of activity he had within the firm during the 1999-2002 period also garnered attention.

 Early 2000s

 In 2000, DIC Entertainment chairman and CEO Andy Heyward partnered with Bain Capital Inc in a management buyout of DIC from The Walt Disney Company.
 Heyward continued as chairman and CEO of the animation studio, which has more than 2,500 half-hours of programming in its library.
 He purchased Bain Capital's interest in 2004 and took the company public the following year.

 Bain Capital began the new decade by closing on its seventh fund, Bain Capital Fund VII, with over $3.1 billion of investor commitments.
-The firm's most notable investments in 2000 included the $700 million acquisition of Datek, the online stock brokerage firm, as well as the $305 million acquisition of KB Toys from Consolidated Stores.
-Datek was acquired by TD Ameritrade in 2002.
+The firm's most notable investments in 2000 included the $700 million acquisition of Datek, sold to TD Ameritrade in 2002, as well as the $305 million acquisition of KB Toys from Consolidated Stores.
 KB Toys, which had been financially troubled since the 1990s as a result of increased pressure from national discount chains such as Walmart and Target, filed for Chapter 11 bankruptcy protection in January 2004.
 Bain had been able to recover value on its investment through a dividend recapitalization in 2003.
 In early 2001, Bain agreed to purchase a 30 percent stake, worth $600 million, in Huntsman Corporation, a leading chemical company owned by Jon Huntsman, Sr., but the deal was never completed.